loian/martian-rover-1/README.md

 while the motors in the steering boxes is a 28-dyj48

-The legs should be connected by 22mm tubes (carbon, aluminium or whatever you want)
+The legs parts should be connected by 22mm tubes (carbon, aluminium or whatever you want).
+The legs should be connectet to the body with a 8mm rod

 The body is incomplete. you need to carve it and designe the differential bar